Why we decided to make the switch to a modified ketogenic diet, and why you should start to think about what you’re putting into your body each day.

 First, I’ll go back about 8 months or so.
 Kellen had started hearing more about paleo nutrition and purchased the book The Paleo Solution, by Robb Wolf.
 Paleo nutrition is basically eating like our hunter/gatherer ancestors did: meat, veggies, fruit and fat.
 This was our first introduction to a way of eating that could drastically change some of the inflammation and digestion issues Kellen was experiencing.

-Fast forward 4 months, and we started to look more and more into a keto lifestyle.
+Fast forward 4 months, and we started to look more and more into a modified ketogenic diet.
 If you aren’t familiar with ketosis, it’s where your body burns fat for energy instead of glucose.
 So instead if needing to take in a lot of carbs for energy, your body burns fat and it’s own fat stores, thus resulting in weight loss and reduced inflammation.
 There are varying forms of eating keto, and we subscribe to a modified whole food-based keto diet.
 It’s like paleo with some additional fats.

-Why we chose to drastically change the way we eat
+Why we chose to drastically change the way we eat (and you can too)

 Basically it all boils down to inflammation.
 The more we researched, the more foods we found to cause inflammation in the body.